 Q. Why does Friends refuse to Take US Federal Money?

 A. We would be required to take names and keep records on our Guests.
 We would need to establish a qualification criterion and judge each recipient, to determine if they qualify for our services.
-Our policy has been and will continue to be, that if you come in the door we feed you.
+Our policy has been and will continue to be, that if you come in the door sober and well-mannered, we will feed you.